Sol (Madrid Metro): Madrid Metro

 Line 1 station became operational in 1919 with the opening of the first section of the Madrid Metro between Sol and Cuatro Caminos.
 The station of Line 2 was opened in 1924, it was built above the Line 1 station and perpendicular to it.
 The station of Line 3 was opened in 1936, located roughly at the same level as the Line 1 station and perpendicular to the Line 2.
 The first sections of the first three lines opened included Sol station.

 In the 1960s platforms on the Line 1 were enlarged from 60 to 90 m, but bad condition of the foundations of the surface buildings prevented doing that on both platforms in parallel.
 So one of the platforms was expanded to the north and another one to the south, resulting in the only Madrid Metro station with non-parallel platforms.

 Between 2004 and 2006, Line 3 platforms were also extended from 60 to 90 m, this time they are completely parallel.
 At the same time elevators installation began, that allowed access to lines 2 and 3 and from the street to the lobby since 2007, The last one that was missing (which gives access to platform 2 of Line 1) was inaugurated in 2016, with the completion of the works on the line carried out between July and November.

 The station has four entrances, which, given the large influx of passengers, often causes crowds at the entrance and exit stairs.
 The interior stands out for its large central room with a decorated ceiling, where there are various shops and a police station.

-Since July 3, 2016, the platforms of Line 1 have been closed due to improvement works on the facilities of Line 1 between the stations of Plaza de Castilla and Sierra de Guadalupe.
+On July 3, 2016, the platforms of Line 1 were closed for improvement works on the facilities of Line 1 between the stations of Plaza de Castilla and Sierra de Guadalupe.
 The line was reopened on 13 November 2016, although on September 14 the Plaza de Castilla-Cuatro Caminos and Alto del Arenal-Sierra de Guadalupe sections were reopened.
-And the opening of the Atocha Renfe-Alto del Arenal section was also brought forward.
+The opening of the Atocha Renfe-Alto del Arenal section was also brought forward.

-Parallel to these works, they have carried out the necessary work to install the missing elevator in the station that communicates with platform 2 of line 1.
+Parallel to these works, necessary work was carried out to install the missing elevator in the station that communicates with platform 2 of line 1.
 These works began in February 2016, to achieve full accessibility of the station.
 The elevator connects the main lobby with the aforementioned platform and its inauguration was in November 2016, coinciding with the end of the improvement works on Line 1.

 Between April 24 and May 13, 2019, the platforms of Line 2 remained closed to the public due to an incident on the line.